sftpplus/sftpplus-docs/src/doc_source/configuration/introduction.rst

 In the context of distributed systems, the usage of UUIDs enables identifying information without significant central coordination.
-This allows the server to participate in a distributed cluster for high performance or high availability / resilience architectures.
+This allows the server to participate in a distributed cluster for high performance or high availability/resilience architectures.

 For simple deployments, you can also use any string as a universally unique identifier, as long as you make sure it is not used for another entity.